top of page

 Take a step back and consider this:

-Throughout history, some Christians have fallen prey to the temptation to bend the world to serve their wishes.
-Some church leaders have expected to be treated with deference and special privileges.
+Throughout history, some Christians have fallen prey to the temptation to take high positions and have others serve them, and some church leaders have expected to be treated with deference and special privileges.
 Some people in the pews have wanted to be served rather than to serve.
 If the crucifixion itself is not sufficient evidence that those attitudes have missed the point, this action by Jesus is a stark corrective.

-I see in this story a challenge from Jesus: “Take up your towel and follow me.”
+This story suggests that the challenge we have received from Jesus is this: “Take up your towel and follow me.”

-Where might there be a towel waiting for us take it up, if we are willing, because no one else will?
+Where might there be a towel waiting for you pick it up and use it, because no one else will?

-How can we be like Jesus in his willingness to do the dirtiest, most mundane task as people gather together?
+How can we be like Jesus in his willingness to do the dirtiest, most mundane tasks as people gather together?

 Bibliography